NotKara/ADS-B-To-Discord/README.md

 ## PLEASE NOTE THIS DOES NOT INCLUDE HOW TO SETUP A DISCORD BOT YOU WILL NEED TO DO THIS YOURSELF.
 THIS IS A DROP IN SCRIPT
-In your bot file please add the following
+In your bot config file please add the following

 private DailyAircraftStatsService? _aircraftStatsService;